 I was curious if anyone has insight on the tendency for Columbia to offer scholarships for graduate MFA directing / screenwriting students?
 I've read that NYU typically offers at most around 25,000 per student per year, but I was curious how Columbia compares to this.
 Thank you kindly in advance!

-Exclusively for our Supporting Members, this is the second part of our 1.5 hour interview with award-winning filmmaker Tal Lazar, who teaches cinematography at Columbia University and the City College of New York.
+Exclusively for our Supporting Members, this is the second part of our 1.5-hour interview with award-winning filmmaker and educator Tal Lazar.

-Tal Lazar is an award-winning cinematographer, producer, and educator who has studied and taught at some of the most prolific film schools worlwide, most notably the American Film Institute Conservatory (AFI) and Columbia University's School of the Arts.
-His films (The Unborn, Every Time I Die...
+Tal Lazar is an award-winning cinematographer, producer, and educator who has studied and taught at some of the most prolific film schools in the world.
+In the past, Lazar taught at the American Film Institute Conservatory, where he also earned an MFA in Cinematography, along with Columbia...

 April 15 is coming up and I still have a decision to make!
 I am very grateful to have been accepted into MFA programs at both NYU (Dramatic Writing) and Columbia (Film - Writing for Film and TV Concentration).
 I am most interested in TV writing, but excited to learn other formats as well.